-There are two taught units related to optical communications: Optical Networks and Data Centre Networks.
+The programme includes units on Optical Networks and Data Centre Networks.
 Optical Networks focuses on wavelength division multiplexed (WDM) networks, time division multiplexed (TDM) networks including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
 Data Centre Networks focuses on networks for cloud computing, cloud-based networking, grid-computing and e-science.
-There is a further networking unit: Networked Systems and Applications, which provides a top-down study of networking system support for distributed applications, from classical web and email to telemetry for the Internet of things.
+There is a further networking unit: Networked Systems and Applications, which provides a top-down study of a networking system support for distributed applications, from classical web and email to telemetry for the Internet of things.

 The programme is accredited by the Institution of Engineering and Technology, one of only a handful of accredited programmes in this field in the UK.

 Visit the Department of Electrical and Electronic Engineering website to learn more about the MSc in Communication Networks and Signal Processing.

 We charge an annual tuition fee.
 Fees for 2019/20 are as follows:

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.